craftcms/docs/docs/commerce/1.x/docs/products.md

 Anything that can be added to the cart by a customer is called a [Purchasable](purchasables.md).

-3rd party plugins can provide additional Purchasables, but Craft Commerce only provides a single type of purchasable, the aforementioned 'variant' that belongs to a product.
+Third party plugins can provide additional Purchasables, but Craft Commerce only provides a single type of purchasable (product variants).